 Technology is developing drastically and the effect of that is not isolated.
 One piece of advancement is connected with others and everything moves forward in a symbiotic manner.

 Shyamal Kumar, CEO – Lavelle Networks, mentioned in one of his articles that, the impact of technology leapfrogging can be dramatic and immediate, which is what is happening with the presence of SD-WAN.
 According to him, even before MPLS gets a decent foothold in India, SD-WAN will take the lead of being affordable, reliable, and offering dynamic connectivity which, in turn, will render MPLS obsolete.

-He believes that MPLS cannot keep up in India as internet is rapidly spreading all over the country.
-Due to the sheer magnitude of the county geographically, maintaining MPLS system for companies with various branch offices is bound to be a tedious and an expensive affair.
+He believes that MPLS cannot keep up in India as the internet is rapidly spreading all over the country.
+Due to the sheer magnitude of the county geographically, maintaining MPLS system for companies with various branch offices is bound to be a tedious and expensive affair.
 So, SD-WAN has a better chance in a country like India than others.